nurahmed12/Sentiment-analysis-of-youtube-comments-using-python/README.md

 # Sentiment-analysis-of-youtube-comments-using-python
-Contains a python code that helps in sentiment analysis for youtube comments
+This Jupyter Notebook Python code helps to set, default sentiments and we can also use it for sentiment percentage calculation.